Guo-astro/mapbox-gl-js-docs/docs/pages/style-spec/layers.md

 A `heatmap` style layer renders a range of colors to represent the density of points in an area.

-[This visualization of earthquake data](/mapbox-gl-js/example/heatmap-layer/) uses a heatmap layer with carefully defined [paint](/mapbox-gl-js/style-spec/layers/#paint-property) properties to highlight areas where earthquake frequency is high, and many points are clustered closely together.
+[This visualization of earthquake data](/mapbox-gl-js/example/heatmap-layer/) uses a heatmap layer with carefully defined [paint](/mapbox-gl-js/style-spec/layers/#paint-property) properties to highlight areas where earthquake frequency is high and many points are clustered closely together.

 {{
   <AppropriateImage